kiranbhusalusha-bit/CMPN202-Operating-Systems/week5.md

 ### II.
 Enable Automatic Security Updates
 Command(Server):
-sudo dpkg-reconfigure --priority=low unattended-upgrades
+` dpkg-reconfigure --priority=low unattended-upgrades`

  ![image](https://github.com/kiranbhusalusha-bit/CMPN202-Operating-Systems/blob/c9c6bcec2210a030d49cf515ae0a2f6869d273b4/images/week5/sudo%20dpkg-reconfigure.png)

 This prompt shows up when the unattended-upgrades package is being configured.
 When you choose "Yes," the system can download and install critical security updates automatically without your help.
 This reduces the window of exposure to known vulnerabilities and ensures the server remains up to date with critical patches, which is a best practice for maintaining a secure Linux server in a production-like environment.

 ### III.
 Verify Configuration
 Command (Server):
-cat /etc/apt/apt.conf.d/20auto-upgrades
+`cat /etc/apt/apt.conf.d/20auto-upgrades`

 ![image](https://github.com/kiranbhusalusha-bit/CMPN202-Operating-Systems/blob/c9c6bcec2210a030d49cf515ae0a2f6869d273b4/images/week5/cat%20etc%20apt%20apt.conf.d%2020auto-upgrades.png)